 Fibroid tumors in the uterus can cause uncomfortable symptoms, such as pain and abnormal uterine bleeding.
-Dr. Jocelyn D. Slaughter offers diagnostic services to patients with symptoms of fibroid tumors as well as effective treatment options.
+Jocelyn D. Slaughter, MD, Emerald Screws, MD, and their team offers diagnostic services to patients with symptoms of fibroid tumors as well as effective treatment options.
 Patients in Snellville, Georgia and Lawrenceville, Georiga. can make an appointment with Dr. Slaughter by contacting The Healthy Woman.

 A fibroid tumor is a growth that develops in the uterus, most commonly during childbearing years.
 These tumors aren’t cancerous and are unlikely to ever become cancerous, even if they’re left untreated.
 Fibroids can range in size considerably, from tumors that are undetectable to the naked eye to large masses that can stretch the uterus.
 Patients may have a single fibroid tumor or several.